TALTZ Solution for injection Ref.[8982] Active ingredients: Ixekizumab

 Subcutaneous use.

 Taltz is for subcutaneous injection.
 Injection sites may be alternated.
 If possible, areas of the skin that show psoriasis should be avoided as injection sites.
-The solution/the syringe must not be shaken.
+The solution/the pen must not be shaken.

 After proper training in subcutaneous injection technique, patients may self-inject Taltz if a healthcare professional determines that it is appropriate.
 However, the physician should ensure appropriate follow-up of patients.
-Comprehensive instructions for administration are given in the package leaflet.
+Comprehensive instructions for administration are given in the package leaflet and the user manual.

 Overdose